microsoft/DevSkim/README.md

 # DevSkim

 DevSkim is a framework of IDE extensions and Language analyzers that provide inline security analysis in the dev environment as the developer writes code.
-It is designed to work with multiple IDEs (VS, VS Code, Sublime Text, etc.), and has a flexible rule model that supports multiple programming languages.
-The idea is to give the developer notification as they are introducing a security vulnerability in order to fix the issue at the point of introduction, and to help build awareness for the developer.
+It has a flexible rule model that supports multiple programming languages.
+The goal is to give the developer notification as they are introducing a security vulnerability in order to fix the issue at the point of introduction, and to help build awareness for the developer.

+## Releases

+Platform specific binaries of the CLI are available on our GitHub [releases](https://github.com/microsoft/DevSkim/releases) page.

+The C# library is available on [NuGet](https://www.nuget.org/packages/Microsoft.CST.DevSkim/).

+If you have .NET Core installed already you can install the CLI with `dotnet tool install --global Microsoft.CST.DevSkim.CLI`

+The Visual Studio extension is available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=MS-CST-E.MicrosoftDevSkim).

+The VS Code extension is available in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=MS-CST-E.vscode-devskim).

 ### Repository Structure